-- Based on the capital programme 2021/22 (February 2020 Update) resourcing projections, the Council has the following borrowing requirements in 2021/22 are projected: - General Fund £5,079,285 (£967,754 in relation to the 10 year plan for the garages estates approved by Council on 20 July 2016, and £4,111,531 in relation to the wholly owned housing development company). - HRA £26,602,339 (£13,428,908 on work to existing housing stock and £13,173,431 on housing development). - 6.5 The Council will not borrow more than or in advance of its needs purely in order to profit from the investment of the extra sums borrowed.
+- Based on the capital programme 2022/23 (February 2022 Update) resourcing projections, the Council has the following borrowing requirements in 2022/23: - General Fund £8,447,512 (£2,015,723 in relation to the 10 year plan for the garages estates approved by Council on 20 July 2016, £4,381,789 in relation to the wholly owned housing development company and £2,050,000 towards the costs of the Railway Station Multi-Storey Car Park). - HRA £15,640,000 (£18,011,767 on work to existing housing stock and £11,535,536 on housing development). - 6.5 The Council will not borrow more than or in advance of its needs purely in order to profit from the investment of the extra sums borrowed.
 Any decision to borrow in advance will be considered carefully to ensure value for money can be demonstrated and that the Council can ensure the security of such funds. - 6.6 In determining whether borrowing will be undertaken in advance of need the Council will: - ensure that there is a clear link between the capital programme and maturity profile of the existing debt portfolio which supports the need to take funding in advance of need - ensure the ongoing revenue liabilities created, and the implications for the future plans and budgets have been considered - evaluate the economic and market factors that might influence the manner and timing of any decision to borrow - consider the merits and demerits of alternative forms of funding - consider the alternative interest rate bases available, the most appropriate periods to fund and repayment profiles to use. - 6.7 Borrowing may be taken to facilitate investment in regeneration and/or economic improvements for the town.
 This may include investment in special purpose vehicles owned by the Council to facilitate regeneration aspirations.
-Any such investments will be presented to Members
+Any such investments will be presented to Members.